typetron/typetron.org/tutorials/twitter-clone/notifications.md

 #### Getting the user notifications

-We now need a few endpoints:
+To get a user's notifications, we need a few endpoints:
 - one that we can use to read all the notifications of the logged-in user
 - one for getting the count of all unread notifications.
 This will be used to show a notifications badge in the interface with the number of unread notifications